-Visits to the school by individuals other than staff and students are avoided whenever feasible.
+- Visits to the school by individuals other than staff and students are avoided whenever 0 feasible.
 Parents of enrolled students are encouraged to conduct business with school personnel remotely when possible.
-Campus tours for prospective students are permitted if the tour is limited to one family or household unit only; the tour is held outside of regular school hours (evening or weekend) when enrolled students and staff are not present; and all social distancing strategies are observed including proper physical distancing, face masks worn by all parties at all times, and other infection control measures as applicable.

-Visitors arriving at the school with non-enrolled children (e.g., younger siblings of students) must ensure that these children stay next to an adult, avoid touching any other person or any item that does not belong to them, and are masked if 2 or older and not at risk due to a respiratory condition.

-Movement of visitors within the school is limited to designated areas such as the reception or lobby area, offices, conference or meeting rooms, and public rest rooms to the extent feasible.
-Visitors are not permitted to interact with any cohorts.

-Visitors arriving at the school are reminded to wear a face mask at all times while in the school.
+Campus tours for prospective students are permitted if the tour is limited to one family or household unit only; the tour is held outside of regular school hours (evening or weekend) when enrolled students and staff are not present; and all social distancing strategies are observed including proper physical distancing, face masks worn by all parties at all times, and other infection control measures as applicable. - Visitors to the school other than parents of enrolled students are limited to those who are 0 essential for the school's operation.
+Visitors are by appointment only and are pre-registered in a visitor log that includes a visitor's name, phone number and email address.
+Visitors are instructed to come to their appointments alone.
+If a visitor must be accompanied by another person (e.g., for translation assistance, or because the visitor is a minor, or has minor students) their information is captured in the visitor log. - Visitors arriving at the school with non-enrolled children (e.g. younger siblings of students) 0 must ensure that these children stay next to an adult, avoid touching any other person or any item that does not belong to them, and are masked if 2 or older and not at risk due to a respiratory condition. - Movement of visitors within the school is limited to designated areas such as the reception or 0 lobby area, offices, conference or meeting rooms, and public rest rooms to the extent feasible.
+Visitors are not permitted to interact with any cohorts. - Visitors arriving at the school are reminded to wear a face mask at all times while in the $\cap$ school.
 This applies to all adults and to children 2 years of age and older.
 Individuals who have been instructed by their medical provider that they should not wear a face mask must wear a face shield with a drape on the bottom edge, to be in compliance with State directives, as long as their condition permits it.
 A drape that is form fitting under the chin is preferred.
 Masks with one-way valves must not be used.
 To support the safety of your employees and other visitors, a face mask should be made available to visitors who arrive without them.